Expleo Group Software Engineer Salary in Ireland | €38.6K-€52.9K+ | Levels.fyi

 The median Software Engineer compensation in Ireland package at Expleo Group totals €52.9K per year.
-View the base salary, stock, and bonus breakdowns for Expleo Group's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Expleo Group's total compensation packages.
 Last updated: 10/1/2025

 Company